tchelonsius/Web-Dev-with-Flask/README.md

 The flask application interacts with a SQLite DB, where the books are stored, via SQLAlchemy.
 The forms used for the 'add' and 'edit' options are validated by WTForms.
+The styling was created using Bootstrap.

 ---